ichudu/ABS/doc/gitian-building.md

 -----------------------------
 Windows and macOS have code signed binaries, but those won't be available until a few developers have gitian signed the non-codesigned binaries.

-To build the most recent tag:
+To build a recent tag, specify your name and tag version.
+Then run the script:
 ```
  export NAME=absolute
- export VERSION=13.0.1
+ export VERSION=0.15.0.1
- ./gitian-build.py --detach-sign --no-commit -b $NAME $VERSION
+ ./gitian-build.py --detach-sign --no-commit -j 10 -m 5000 -b $NAME $VERSION
 ```

-Where `0.18.0rc2` is the most recent tag (without `v`).
+Where `0.15.0.1` is the most recent tag (without `v`).
+Where `absolute` is your name.
+Where you are using `10` cores on build
+Where you are using `5000mb` of RAM

 To speed up the build, use `-j 5 -m 5000` as the first arguments, where `5` is the number of CPU cores you allocated to the VM plus one, and `5000` is a little bit less than the MBs of RAM you allocated.